xandergos/unity-sparse-voxel-octrees/README.md

 - Attach an OctreeModel to a cube object.
 - Attach an OctreeData component to any object.
 - Attach the OctreeData component to the OctreeModel.
 - Edit OctreeData and changes will immediately appear in OctreeModel.
 This can be done using the MeshToOctreeStandard component or by editing it programatically.
-Note that MeshToOctreeStandard will ignore triangles that dont intersect the cube object.

 ## Limitations